zoxpx/pxdocs/content/portworx-install-with-kubernetes/_index.md

 ## Post-installation

-If you have an exiting Portworx cluster, continue to below sections for using and managing Portworx.
+If you have an existing Portworx cluster, continue to below sections for using and managing Portworx.

 {{<homelist series="k8s-postinstall">}}